KNOWLEDGE AND THE KNOWER—ETHICS

 • Assign a sin to each of the seven characters in this old Russian postcard.

-• Just for fun, decide which two sins apply to yourself.
+• Just for fun, decide which two sins especially apply to yourself.
 Did a partner in the class who knows you well independently choose the same two?

 • Are these categories of human failing tied specifically to the christian tradition (like the four cardinal virtues) or are they universal, to a large extent transcending different cultures around the world?